ozzieba/aider/prompt_patterns.md

 > Please write a detailed design doc for a new sidekiq-jruby service that can run Java jobs.

 > please generate a pedagogic explanation of the code, how it's structured, what each part does, etc.

+> please write a Python scrip that uses duckdb's read_csv to select all from a bunch of DAT's in a directory

+> /ask now what's an actual oneliner, runnable from bash?

+> let's write a new doc called "Lifecycle of a Record Datum Improvements", suggesting directions for improvement of our current system

+### 8. Tooling & Environment Setup

+This category includes prompts related to setting up the development, testing, and deployment environment.
+This includes Continuous Integration (CI) configuration, test harnesses, and managing dependencies.

+**Annotation:** This shows the user leveraging the AI to manage the entire development lifecycle, including the operational aspects.
+Automating the setup and testing process is a common theme.

+**Examples:**

+> let's make tests spin up PG as needed.
+In particular, if there is no PG_URL or equivalent env var, we should spin up a docker container with pg.
+In GHA, we should use service containers and actually run rspec (in parallel with building and pushing the docker image)

+> I'm trying to use pycall, and need to make sure it is only initialized by pycall_thread, not alone.
+How can I make sure that Rails doesn't 'require' it implicitly?

+> will ENV["PYTHONPATH"] work, or do we need the one in the sys module? goal is to get import document_labeling.whatever to work (document_labeling is a subdirectory of /document-labeling)

+> instead of chdir to /document-labeling, we need to add it to the python path... and we need to do it globally, maybe in a config initializer?

+> please generate a script to store all the secrets in GCP secrets manager; also generally the dev project is syllo-6ce5

+> Let's use a sqlite db or something for testing

 ## General Observations & Best Practices